firebase/firebase-js-sdk/docs-devsite/firestore_.memoryeagergarbagecollector.md

 # MemoryEagerGarbageCollector interface
 A garbage collector deletes documents whenever they are not part of any active queries, and have no local mutations attached to them.

-This collector tries to ensure lowest memory footprints from the SDK, at the risk of querying backend repeated for a document it could have cached locally.
+This collector tries to ensure lowest memory footprints from the SDK, at the risk of documents not being cached for offline queries or for direct queries to the cache.

-Use factory function  to create a instance of this collector.
+Use factory function  to create an instance of this collector.

 <b>Signature:</b>